akka/akka-persistence-cassandra/README.md

 - `cassandra-snapshot-store.authentication.username`.
 The username to use to login to Cassandra hosts.
 No authentication is set as default.
 - `cassandra-snapshot-store.authentication.password`.
 The password corresponding to username.
 No authentication is set as default.

+To connect to the Cassandra host with SSL enabled, add the following configuration.
+For detailed instructions, please refer to the [DataStax Cassandra chapter about SSL Encryption](http://docs.datastax.com/en/cassandra/2.0/cassandra/security/secureSslEncryptionTOC.html).

+- `cassandra-snapshot-store.ssl.truststore.path`.
+Path to the JKS Truststore file.
+- `cassandra-snapshot-store.ssl.truststore.password`.
+Password to unlock the JKS Truststore.
+- `cassandra-snapshot-store.ssl.keystore.path`.
+Path to the JKS Keystore file.
+- `cassandra-snapshot-store.ssl.keystore.password`.
+Password to unlock JKS Truststore and access the private key (both must use the same password).

 To limit the Cassandra hosts this plugin connects with to a specific datacenter, use the following setting: